 April and early May are quiet in Vermont.
 With winter behind and summer ahead, spring forges its way in with a soft, fresh awakening.

 Early spring’s visitors share our secret: April and May are a time to relax, rediscover, and take your time.
-Time by the Red Clover’s hearth, in the warmth of the outdoor Jacuzzi, over a glass of wine, lingering in our cozy dining room over Chef Jake’s seasonal multi-course tasting menu.
+Time by the Red Clover’s hearth, in the warmth of the outdoor Jacuzzi, over a glass of wine, enjoying the local cuisine.
 And time in the Killington Valley, too.
 There’s still plenty to do here in Vermont, and moderating temps and growing daylight makes it easy to awaken at your own pace.